 In 1980 two small groups formed the Highland Evangelical Free Church in a home.
 Chuck Miller was the first pastor of the church.
 Their guiding vision was encapsulated in this mission statement: “We are a people longing to glorify God by being a church for the people of our time, in the greater Inland Empire, and throughout the world; through teaching the Scriptures, worshiping the Lord, loving one another in Christ, and passing on the love of Christ to others in the power of the Holy Spirit.”
 The Lord blessed the church; during the first two years, the church grew from 20 to over 400 adults.
 To accommodate growth, the church moved four times within the first four years.

 Dr. Larry Poland succeeded Chuck Miller in 1985.
 In 1987, the church’s name was officially changed to Trinity Evangelical Free Church.
 The church soon developed a vision for a permanent home, established a building fund, and acquired land.
 In 1991, Dr. Poland resigned to devote himself to Mastermedia International, a ministry that builds bridges between the media and people of faith.

 The church called Dr. Gary Inrig to serve as Senior Pastor beginning in September, 1992.
 When Gary & Elizabeth Inrig came to Trinity Church, the congregation was dreaming of having their own facilities.
-Gary led them through the first of several building projects.
-Their first Sunday services in their own Worship Center on Reservoir Road were held on December 18, 1994.
+Gary led us through the first of several building projects.
+Our first Sunday services in our own Worship Center on Reservoir Road was held on December 18, 1994.
 With a new permanent home, ministries began to flourish and multiply.